MHH-RCUG/Wochenende/README.md

 ### SLURM usage

-1. Copy all the run_Wochenende* files to your directory with your FASTQ files `cp /path/to/wochenende/run_Wochenende* .`
+1. Copy all the run_Wochenende* files and prerequisite subfolders to your directory with your FASTQ files `cp /path/to/wochenende/get_wochenende.sh .` `bash get_wochenende.sh`
 2. Adjust settings in the script
 `nano run_Wochenende_SLURM.sh`
 3. Run the pipeline using SLURM (the "_R1" is important)